tob-asco/seeds/README.md

     - *Raise Property Changed Event* (PCE) - tests
     - *Navigates to* - tests (using mocked navigation services)

+## Error Handling Philosophy
+Trying to streamline the throwing & try-catching procedure of exceptions throughout the solution:
+1. The first method that is sure that a certain response indicates an error, is the one that needs to `throw new Exception("A message providing all the info");`.
+2. The method closest to the view (e.g. directly called by a command in a VM) needs to `try`-`catch (Exception ex)` and `await Shell.Current.DisplayAlert(...);`

 ## What You Should Do When...
 - **You want to add a new EF Core model class that defines a seperate entity** (not a join entity)
   1. Add an EF Core model class `seeds.Dal.Model.MyModel.cs`